Jean-Paul Rodrigue (2013), New York:

 are being transformed, expanded or relocated.
 In the air transport sector,

-emphasis is been given to integrate airports within fully-fledged
+emphasis is being given to integrate airports within fully-fledged

 multimodal transport systems, networking air with rail and road